insolar/docs/docs/source/basics.rst

 Centralization vs. decentralization
 -----------------------------------

-Broadly, existing blockchains and DLTs offer two major opposing approaches to processing data:
+All blockchains and DLTs fall into different areas on the spectrum between these two approaches:

 .. _two_approaches: